Description

 Configuration File

-The configuration file defines the path within the JSON file containing the sensitive values to be masked and what Domain Attribute will be used to mask the values.
+The configuration file defines the path within the JSON file containing the sensitive values to be masked and the Domain Attribute that will be used to mask these values.
 Three pieces of information must be included in the configuration file:

 Here is an example configuration file: